 Editing and Manuscript Assessors

-For editing services, aside from information on each state’s writing website, please see the Institute of Professional Editors.
-There are branches in most Australian states or territories.
-The links to these branches can be found here:
+You will also find a data base of editors on The Institute of Professional Editors (IPEd) website HERE.
+IPEd also has branches in most Australian states or territories.
+The links to these branches can be found HERE.

-Details of manuscript assessors and editors in your state can also be found via state-based writing centres, or in some cases, check with your local writing centre.
-Please see the section at the top of the page.
+For writers in other states, please also check with your state writing centres, or in some cases, check with your local writing centre.
+Please see the section: State Writing Centres.

 For authors who are not represented by an agent, the Australian Society of Authors will review publishing contracts for writers, but you must be a member of the ASA to access this service: https://www.asauthors.org/services/contract-assessment